dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 from [Proposal - Vulkan Struct Chaining - #1 StructureType correction](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%231%20StructureType%20correction.md)
 and so the explicit implementation of `IChainable.StructureType()` from [that proposal](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%231%20StructureType%20correction.md#istructuretype-implementation) is triggerred for the structure, providing a mechanism for ensuring the `SType` is correctly set.
+It then exposes a `Chain* PNext { get; set; }` property for easy access to the next item in the chain.

 The presence of the `IChainable` interface, also acts as a **guarantee** that it is safe to cast any pointer of a struct implementing it to a pointer to a `Chain` struct, which is a struct which has just the `SType` and `PNext` fields